Rules of chess: Codification

 In 1924, Fédération Internationale des Échecs (FIDE) was formed and in 1928 it took up the task of standardizing the rules.
 At first FIDE tried to establish a universal set of rules, but translations to various languages differed slightly.
 Although FIDE rules were used for international competition under their control, some countries continued to use their own rules internally.
 In 1952, FIDE created the Permanent Commission for the Rules of Chess (also known as the Rules Commission) and published a new edition of the rules.
 The third official edition of the laws was published in 1966.
 The first three editions of the rules were published in French, with that as the official version.
 In 1974 FIDE published the English version of the rules (which was based on an authorized 1955 translation).
 With that edition, English became the official language of the rules.
 Another edition was published in 1979.
 Throughout this time, ambiguities in the laws were handled by frequent interpretations that the Rules Commission published as supplements and amendments.
 In 1982, the Rules Commission rewrote the laws to incorporate the interpretations and amendments.
 In 1984, FIDE abandoned the idea of a universal set of laws, although FIDE rules are the standard for high-level play.
 With the 1984 edition, FIDE implemented a four-year moratorium between changes to the rules.
 Other editions were issued in 1988 and 1992.

 The rules of national FIDE affiliates (such as the United States Chess Federation, or USCF) are based on the FIDE rules, with slight variations.
 Some other differences are noted above.
 Kenneth Harkness published popular rulebooks in the United States starting in 1956, and the USCF continues to publish rulebooks for use in tournaments it sanctions.

 In 2008, FIDE added the variant Chess960 to the appendix of the "Laws of Chess".
 Chess960 uses a random initial set-up of main pieces, with the conditions that the king is placed somewhere between the two rooks, and bishops on opposite-color squares.
 The castling rules are extended to cover all these positions.

-In the 21st century, rules about such things as mobile phones and unauthorised use of chess engines were introduced.
+In the 21st century, rules about such things as mobile phones and unauthorized use of chess engines were introduced.

-Variations
+Customizations in tournament play

-From time to time, rules have been introduced at certain tournaments to discourage players from agreeing to short draws.
+Under FIDE's Laws of Chess, tournament organizers have the option to parameterize some rules to fit their events.
+This flexibility covers time controls for standard, rapid, and blitz chess, and setting the 'default time' - the period before a player forfeits for being late, which is zero unless otherwise specified.
+Additionally, measures can be introduced to discourage players from agreeing to short draws.
 One such case was the "no drawing or resigning during the first 30 moves" rule used at the 2009 London Chess Classic.